-Who are the disruptor businesses driving our Tech economy?
+Who are the business disruptors driving our Tech economy?

 Disruptive companies pushing the boundaries in the Cambridge Norwich Tech Corridor will feature in a new video series profiling the best the region’s tech scene has to offer.